 Rules to follow to decrease the number of abandoned items:

 - enable your customers to print out their order with seals and signatures;

 - live chat or customer support service.
 No need to make it 24/7, but at least during standard business hours your clients should have a possibility to ask for assistance;

 - include shipping costs in the products price or inform the customers about shipping costs beforehand;

 Rules to follow when creating cart abandonment emails

 The best abandoned cart email examples provided on the web were written in accordance with them:

-➣ Links in the email should take directly to the cart
+links in the email should take directly to the online shopping cart;

 Important to remember that once the customer has completed the checkout, you should send an order confirmation email.

 I hope that this article is helpful, and you will implement our abandoned cart email best practices based on thorough research and our own experience.